LEDThereBeLight/intuitive-coding/_posts/2015-01-03-beginning.md

 ### Our first program

-Open up [elm-lang.org/try](http://www.elm-lang.org/try) in a new tab, and let's draw something on the screen.
+Open up <a href="http://www.elm-lang.org/try" target="_blank">elm-lang.org/try</a>, and let's draw something on the screen.

 Let's start by writing out this Elm code into the editor and running it with the *Compile* button.